Active-control Randomized Trial Comparing 4-factor Prothrombin Complex Concentrate With Frozen Plasma in Cardiac Surgery (FARES-2)

 24 hours after start of surgery, after the end of CPB and after IMP initiation

-Time Frame: Within 30 minutes before to within 60 minutes after the initiation of IMP administration.
+Time Frame: Within 30 minutes before to 60 minutes after the initiation of IMP administration.

-INR reduction will be considered successful if the magnitude of the reduction is >1.0 or the post-treatment level drops below 1.5
+INR reduction was considered successful if the magnitude of the reduction was >1.0 or the post-treatment level dropped below 1.5 (INR >1.5 indicates that one or more coagulation factor levels are below the 30% critical threshold)

-Within 30 minutes before to within 60 minutes after the initiation of IMP administration.
+Within 30 minutes before to 60 minutes after the initiation of IMP administration.

-Compare the effect of Octaplex versus FP administration on Prothrombin Time (PT)
+Comparison of the Effect of Octaplex Versus FP Administration on the Change in Prothrombin Time (PT)

 Time Frame: Within 75 minutes before to within 75 minutes after the initiation of IMP administration